wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-pidsubsystem-actuators.rst

 Using PIDSubsystem to Control Actuators
 =======================================

 More advanced subsystems will use sensors for feedback to get guaranteed results for operations like setting elevator heights or wrist angles.
+PIDSubsystems use feedback to control the actuator and drive it to a particular position.
+In this example we use an elevator with a 10-turn potentiometer connected to it to give feedback on the height.
 The PIDSubsystem has a built-in PIDController to automatically control the mechanism to the correct setpoints.

 Create a PIDSubsystem
 ---------------------